Does this test have other names?

 What do my test results mean?

-Low prealbumin scores mean that you are likely to need a nutritional assessment.
+Low prealbumin levels mean that you are likely to need a nutritional assessment.
 Low

-prealbumin scores may also be a sign of liver disease, inflammation, or tissue death
+prealbumin levels may also be a sign of liver disease, inflammation, or tissue death

 (tissue necrosis).
-High prealbumin scores may be a sign of long-term (chronic) kidney
+High prealbumin levels may be a sign of long-term (chronic) kidney

 disease, steroid use, or alcoholism.